metan16440425/cse15l-lab-reports/lab report 3.md

 # Lab Report 3
 ## Part 1
-- Code for A failure-inducing input for the buggy program:
+- Code for A failure-inducing input for the merge method of list:
 ``` java
 import org.junit.Test;
 import static org.junit.Assert.assertEquals;